oliverphilcox/RascalC/docs/usage/main-code.rst

 Overview
 ----------

-This is the main section of RascalC, where a covariance matrix estimates are computed via Monte Carlo integration from a given set of input particles.
-Depending on the number of input fields the code will compute either components for a single covariance matrix or all required components for 6 cross-covariance matrices.
+This is the main section of RascalC, where 2PCF or 3PCF covariance matrix estimates are computed via Monte Carlo integration from a given set of input particles.
+For the 2PCF, depending on the number of input fields the code will compute either components for a single covariance matrix or all required components for 6 cross-covariance matrices (i.e. for multi-tracer analysis).

-**NB**: Before running this code, the jackknife weights and binned pair counts must be computed
+**NB**: Before running this code, the jackknife weights and binned pair counts must be computed via the :doc:`jackknife-weights` script.

+.. todo:: write which scripts we need for Legendre / default / 3PCF modes.

 .. _particle-grid: